-- St Margaret’s Chapel, inside the castle, is oldest surviving building in Scotland.
-It was built by David I in the 12th century who dedicated it to his pious mother.
+- St Margaret’s Chapel, inside the castle, is the oldest surviving building in Scotland.
+It was built by David I in the 12th century who dedicated it to his mother.
 The story of David I’s parents, Malcolm III and St Margaret is one of my favourites.
-After Malcolm III was killed during battle, his wife was so overcome with grief she died a few days later.
+After Malcolm III and another one of her sons was killed during battle, Margaret was so overcome with grief she died a few days later.

 - Edinburgh Castle was a royal residence from the 12th century up until the reign of Charles I.

-- The castle now houses the Scottish crown jewels.
+- The castle is home to the Scottish crown jewels.

-- Mary, Queen of Scots gave birth to King James VI and I of England at the castle.
+- Mary, Queen of Scots gave birth to the future King James VI and I of England at the castle.

 - Witches were burnt at the stake in the esplanade outside the castle walls.

 Cost: £15.50 for adults; £12.40 for concession; £9.30 for children; children under 5 are free.
 Family passes available.

 The tour comes with an audio guide that points out interesting buildings and features and gives you an introductory history of Edinburgh.
 It takes approximately 1 hour, and buses run every 10-20 minutes.
 You can ride it as many times as you like.

 While earphones are provided, I recommend you bring your own pair for this tour.
 Save plastic!

 They also have a 48 hour Hop On Hop Off option.
 I would recommend this for anyone who has mobility issues to use for the tour aspect and also for transport to the main attractions.